 Based on Trogarzo’s mechanism of action and pharmacokinetic profile, drug-drug interactions are not expected.
 No formal drug interaction studies have been conducted with Trogarzo.

 Thera Patient Support can assist with private or government insurance coverage, including AIDS Drug Assistance Program (ADAP), and will also assist in applying any eligible co‑pay assistance.
-Commercially insured patients may be eligible for co-pay assistance and may pay as little as $0.
+Commercially insured people may be eligible for co-pay assistance and may pay as little as $0.
 Call (833) 23-THERA (833-238-4372), or go to therapatientsupport.com.

 Dr. Melanie Thompson: